-Unlike physical models based on Navier-Stokes equations (Bell et al., 2024), there are no fundamental laws and principles for the biogeochemical term (R{bio}).
-Rather, equations describing biogeochemical processes rely on empirical relationships based on laboratory experiments (e.g., nutrient limitation experiments, grazing dilution experiments), biological theories, and ecological principles based also on biogeographic relationships.
+Unlike physical models based on Navier-Stokes equations (Bell et al., 2025, in this report), there are no fundamental laws and principles for the biogeochemical term (R{bio}).
+Rather, equations describing biogeochemical processes rely on empirical relationships based on laboratory experiments (e.g. nutrient limitation experiments, grazing dilution experiments), biological theories, and ecological principles based also on biogeographic relationships.

-The NPZD approach, which stands for nutrient-phytoplankton-zooplankton-detritus (Fasham et al., 1990), is the basis of most marine biogeochemical models.
-In its simplest form, the cycling of a single nutrient (e.g., nitrogen) is represented by four marine compartments: inorganic nutrient and living (phytoplankton and zooplankton) and nonliving (detritus) organic compartments.
-The nutrient fluxes between the compartments are the uptake of the nutrient as a function of phytoplankton

-85 growth, the mortality and grazing of phytoplankton and zooplankton, and the remineralization of the detritus compartment.
+The NPZD approach, which stands for nutrientphytoplankton-zooplankton-detritus (Fasham et al., 1990), is the basis of most marine biogeochemical models.
+In its simplest form, the cycling of a single nutrient (e.g. nitrogen) is represented by four marine compartments: inorganic nutrients, living organic matter (phytoplankton and zooplankton), and non-living organic matter (detritus).
+The nutrient fluxes between the compartments are the uptake of the nutrient as a function of phytoplankton growth, the mortality and grazing of phytoplankton and zooplankton, and the remineralization of the detritus compartment.
 In the original Fasham model (Fasham et al., 1990), the nutrient inorganic pool (nitrogen) is divided into ammonium and nitrate, and the remineralization process includes bacteria and dissolved organic nitrogen, increasing the number of state variables from four to seven and nearly doubling the number of processes described.

-A schematic representation of the cycles of multiple chemical elements (e.g., nutrients) among living and non-living 90 compartments together with some additional features presented below is shown in Figure 1.
+A schematic representation of the cycles of multiple chemical elements (e.g. nutrients) among living and non-living compartments, together with some additional features presented below, is shown in Fig. 1.